collaborativebioinformatics/swagg/assemble_and_align_module/README.md

 ## Usage

 ### install script
-* Download software and create the directory structure
+* Download wtdbg2 and get ready for running the wtdbg2 assembler
 * This script prints out some commands that need to be run to set up the path

 ```